nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-orm-javascript/index.md

 >... a programming technique for converting data between incompatible type systems using object-oriented programming languages.

-According to Martin Fowler in [OrmHate](https://martinfowler.com/bliki/OrmHate.html)
+Martin Fowler gives us a more nuanced answer in [OrmHate](https://martinfowler.com/bliki/OrmHate.html):
 > Essentially what you are doing is synchronizing between two quite different representations of data, one in the relational database, and the other in-memory.

-What does this mean for us as Node developers?
+What does this mean for us as Node.js developers?

+The first problem for us is that SQL database management systems only store _scalar_ values.
 In JavaScript, with the exception of primitive data types, everything is an object.
-The first problem for us is that SQL database management systems only store _scalar_ values.
-Scalar variables can only hold one value at a time, unlike arrays or objects.
-So in the case of using a SQL DBMS, that means strings or integers.
-Lucky for us, there are npm packages such as [mysql](@TODO) and [mysql2](@TODO) that handle this translation and return our queries in JSON format.
+Unlike objects, scalar variables can only hold one value at a time.
+So in the case of using a SQL Database Management System (DBMS), that means strings or integers.
+Lucky for us, there are [npm packages](https://www.npmjs.com/search?q=sql) such as [mysql](https://www.npmjs.com/package/mysql) and [mysql2](https://www.npmjs.com/package/mysql2) that return our queries in JSON format.
 But that's only half the battle.
-The other half is writing methods that allow us to query our database in our _native_ language and not that of the SQL DBMS.

-Object Relational Mapping is useful as it allows us (the developers) to separate concerns in our application with reusable methods for database queries.
+The other half of the problem is writing methods that allow us to query our database in our _native_ language and not that of the SQL DBMS.
+Object Relational Mapping is useful as it allows us to separate concerns in our application with reusable methods for database queries.
 The added, and perhaps most important, benefit of this separation of concerns is that we can easily use other SQL databases without needing to rewrite the entire code-base and instead only make minor changes to the ORM.

+## War is Never a Lasting Solution

-While researching this article, I encountered many references to ORMs as the 'Vietnam of Software Development'.
+While researching this article, I encountered many references to ORMs as the 'Vietnam of Computer Science'.
 This phrase can be traced back to a conference presentation by Ted Neward who describes it in detail on his [blog](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/):

-> Although it may seem trite to say it, Object/Relational Mapping is the Vietnam of Computer Science.
-It represents a quagmire which starts well, gets more complicated as time passes, and before long entraps its users in a commitment that has no clear demarcation point, no clear win conditions, and no clear exit strategy.
+> Object/Relational Mapping [...] represents a quagmire which starts well, gets more complicated as time passes, and before long entraps its users in a commitment that has no clear demarcation point, no clear win conditions, and no clear exit strategy.

+As on the battlefield, there are two fierce, opinionated sides of the object-relational mapping debate: those in favor of, and those against, ORMs.
 In a 2016 article, [Should I Or Should I Not Use ORM?](https://medium.com/@mithunsasidharan/should-i-or-should-i-not-use-orm-4c3742a639ce), Mithun Sasidharan describes a different middle-ground between the two camps: choose the approach that is most appropriate for your application.
 He lists several questions to ask when making this decision, but we can distill it down to two:

 * Are your data access patterns going to be simple?
 Use an ORM
 * Is speed your priority?
 Don't use an ORM